Suspect in Half Moon Bay farm killings faces 7 murder counts - KESQ

 The two were roommates and worked at a restaurant, and the man, identified as Jingjiu Wang, filed a temporary restraining order against Zhao that was granted but is no longer in effect.
 Wang could not be immediately reached, the Chronicle reported.

-Zhao is from China and has lived in the United States for at least a dozen years, Wagstaffe said.
-He had legal paperwork to live in the country at one time and investigators were determining whether it was still valid, Wagstaffe said.
-They were also looking into his prior contact with law enforcement.

-The shootings broke out at California Terra Garden, previously known as Mountain Mushroom Farm, and nearby Concord Farms.
+The shootings hit California Terra Garden, previously known as Mountain Mushroom Farm, and nearby Concord Farms.

 The majority of farmworkers in the area are Latinos but the Mountain Mushroom Farm was one of the few that employed Asian workers, said Belinda Hernandez, executive director of ALAS, a farmworker advocacy group based in Half Moon Bay.
 She said that mushroom farms offer the benefit of year-round work.